Installation

 # v18.10.0

-If this reports an error (node: command not found) or an older version than 14, you will need to install Node using the instructions below.
+If this command reports an error (node: command not found) or if the Node.js version is too old, you will need to install a recent version of Node.js using the instructions below.

 Windows